vsvishalsharma/chrysalis/README.md

 Build your team by creating organizations and inviting members via email.

 ### 💬 Real-Time Chat
-Communicate instantly with your team using our built-in chat feature.
+Communicate instantly with your team using our built-in chat feature with @mentions emojis and more.

 ### 🧠 AI-Based Document Review
 Receive AI-powered feedback and suggestions to enhance document quality and coherence.